CarterLevo/standard-algorithms/README.md

 A small testing file test.cpp is provided and can be easily compiled using the command line.
-However, all the functions are neatly contained in a header file with doxygen style documenation comments so that one is free to to include the algorithms and compare them to the implementations in the standard <algorithms>
+However, all the functions are neatly contained in a header file with doxygen style documenation comments so that one is free to to include the algorithms and compare them to the implementations in the standard <algorithm>
 header.

 This code is distributed under the GPL version 3.0.
 See the LICENSE file for